Swim Meet FAQs

 1. Log on to your account at www.westupiranhas.org

-4. Find the swim meet in the list and click on the “RSVP” button
+3. Find the swim meet in the list and click on the “RSVP” button

 2. How long does a swim meet last?

 Swim meets are broken into three parts.
-Because they swim less events and because of their age, 5/6 year olds will swim first in their own meet.
+Because they swim less events and because of their age, generally 5/6 year olds will swim first in their own meet.
 The 5/6 year old meet lasts approximately 1 hour.
 The 2nd part will be for the 7-10 year olds (25 yd swimmers).
 And the 3rd part will be for the 11 and up swimmers.
-The swim meets generally wrap up around 10 pm.
+The swim meets generally wrap up around 9:30 pm.

 3. My kid got sick at the last moment.
 What should I do?